 In a previous article published last November, I explained the reasons why I cancelled my membership of the Labour Party and how, for the first time in twenty years, identity politics had left me questioning who to vote for at a general election.

 I lent Labour my vote with a peg firmly clasped over my nose.
-This was due largely to the party’s endless anti-Semitism crisis and, although not an ardent Brexiteer myself, its betrayal of the referendum result.
-However, more so than anything else because of Labour’s liberal shift on social and cultural questions, where issues of race, gender and sexuality had begun to supersede class-focused politics.
+This was due largely to Labour’s endless anti-Semitism crisis and, although not an ardent Brexiteer myself, its betrayal of the referendum result.
+However, more so than anything else because of the party’s liberal-Left shift on social and cultural questions, where issues of race, gender and sexuality had begun to supersede class-focussed politics.

 During the early stages of the election, I also discovered the Social Democratic Party (SDP) had experienced somewhat of a resurgence and were standing the highest number of candidates at an election since 1987, although, sadly, not in my constituency.

 I studied the party’s policies and the recently commissioned ‘New Declaration’, an update on their 1981 ‘Limehouse Declaration’ which led to the creation of the SDP.
 I learnt that party membership in recent years had risen from hundreds into the thousands and attracted the notable support and/or membership of Spiked Magazine editor, Brendan O’Neill; broadcaster, Dr Giles Fraser; and associate editor of The Spectator, Rod Liddle.

 The SDP’s communitarian, pro-nation, ‘red and blue’ centre/centre-left approach to politics appealed greatly to my own economically progressive and small ‘c’ socially conservative beliefs.
 After a little deliberation, in late December 2019, I applied to join the party.